RaeesaParker/RaeesaParker/README.md

 Want to see the project I am most proud of working on?
 [Check out the NeighbourWho?
 App](https://github.com/RaeesaParker/neighbourhood-front/)

 I love learning, and try to make sure that I am always exploring new technologies.
-I am currently learning Typescript.
+I am currently learning C#.

 <br>